lmouline/2021-TMH/README.md

 It has two options:

 - `-h` or `--help` to print the usage,
-- `-conf` or `--configuration-file` to define the path of the broker configuration file.
+- `-conf` or `--configuration-file` to define the broker configuration file's path.
 The default value is `broker.ini`,
 - `-ids` or `--meter-ids` to define the channel to consume.
-It expects a **space separated list** of IDs with at least one element.
+It expects a **space-separated list** of IDs with at least one element.

-The service will then instantiate any many PV services as meter ids: a PV service consume messages of exactly one meter.
+The service will then instantiate as many PV services as meter ids: a PV service consumes messages of exactly one meter.
 A CSV file will then be created for each meter with the following name: `<METER_ID>-<YEAR>-<MONTH>-<DAY>.csv`.
 If it already exists, the result of the PV service will be appended to the file.
-**Warning**: if the file already exists, we do not check if the CSV headers corresponds to the data we put.
+**Warning**: if the file already exists, we do not check if the CSV headers correspond to the data we put.

 The CSV file contains five columns: